Skip to content

 description: Check {{ $labels.check }} took {{ $value }}s in the latest iteration.

-Use the step labels and kedify_autoscaling_check_step_duration_seconds to identify whether the delay is in signal generation, source metrics, KEDA metrics, HPA metrics, HPA activation, scale-up, or scale-down.
+Use the step labels and kedify_autoscaling_check_step_duration_seconds to identify whether the delay is in signal generation, source metrics, KEDA metrics, pod-autoscaler metrics or activity, scale-out, or scale-in.
+The hpa_metric and hpa_active label values remain stable compatibility identifiers for both HPA and KPA.

 Wait for the runner and target Deployments: